Themis-Sword/themis-sword-blog.github.com/source/_posts/2015-04-21-about-love.markdown

 But bears it out even to the edge of doom.
 If this be error and upon me proved,
 I never writ, nor no man ever loved.
-**--"Sonnet 116" (Shakespeare, 1609)**
+**--"Sonnet 116" (Shakespeare, 1609')**

 Love is not a word, it is a state of mind
 Love is beyond a promise, it is a belief
-Love is a hope, it is also a fortitude
+Love is a hope, it is also fortitude
 Love makes a little green, but not so jealous
-Love leads to a dream, which is worth weaving and cherishing Love means tolerating, it permits you real
-Love paints your life, harbor your soul.
+Love leads to a colorful dream, which is worth weaving and cherishing Love means tolerating, which permits you being real Love paints your life, furthermore harbors your soul.

 **I Love Thee! [@leah0204](http://www.weibo.com/leah0204)**
 <iframe width="420" height="315" src="https://www.youtube.com/embed/1moWxHdTkT0" frameborder="0" allowfullscreen></iframe>